l-portet/sherlock/README.md

 ## Notes

 - Not affiliated with TikTok, Instagram, or RapidAPI.
-- There’s still a lot of room for improvement — I quickly vibe-coded it.
+- There’s still a lot of room for improvement, I quickly vibe-coded it.
 Feel free to contribute!

 ## Contribute